alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 dual.

 Marshaling/serializing is a very robust solution to foreign language interoperability.
-In spite of the small overhead of encoding and decoding at a function call, it almost automatically extends to, and enables, all sorts of data to be transported across the language boundary, without it being vulnerable to compiler implementation details and memory representation incompatibilities.
+While there is a small overhead of encoding and decoding at a function call, it almost automatically extends to, and enables, all sorts of data to be transported across the language boundary, without it being vulnerable to compiler implementation details and memory representation incompatibilities.